PTI succeeded in saving country from bankruptcy: Fawad

 Talking to a private news channel, he said the present government had inherited economic challenges, but it faced the same head-on and took measures to improve the life of common man.

-To a question, he said the relationship between Imran Khan and Narendra Modi were not important but the ties among the countries held significance in the comity of nations.
+He said the relationship between Imran Khan and Modi were not important but the ties among the countries held significance in the comity of nations.
 India had become isolated internationally due to its policies, he added.

-To another question, he said opening of Kartarpur corridor was made under a strategic review.
-Likewise, Pakistan had improved its ties with Saudi Arabia, China, Malaysia and Afghanistan under the same review, he added.

 ISLAMABAD: Federal Minister for Information and Broadcasting Chaudhry Fawad Hussain on Thursday said the Pakistan Tehreek-e-Insaf (PTI) government after coming into power had started taking initiatives and succeeded in saving the country from being bankrupt.